 Q: Do webMathematica users need to be familiar with Mathematica?

 Those who are using webMathematica to develop a website need to know Mathematica well enough to implement the calculations they plan to use.
 Visitors to a webMathematica-based site generally need to know only how to operate a web browser.

 Q: Can I use webMathematica for the same calculations for which I use Mathematica?

 Any calculation done in Mathematica can be done using webMathematica, with two noteworthy limitations.
 First, when using webMathematica, you will not have access to the full capabilities of Mathematica's front end.
 Second, license restrictions may prohibit you from enabling certain calculations when you use webMathematica.

-Q: Does webMathematica make a browser work like a Mathematica notebook?
+Q: Does webMathematica make a browser work like a Wolfram Notebook?

 No, webMathematica does not offer notebook simulation through a browser.
 However, noninteractive front-end functionality is accessible.
 Technology will be available in the future to link a client-side notebook front end through the web to a webMathematica server.

 Q: How thoroughly has webMathematica been tested?

 Quite thoroughly.
 The same industry-leading testing procedures used for Mathematica and other Wolfram Research products have been used to test webMathematica.